 No service need be made on parties in default for failure to appear, except that pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided by service of summons in Rule 4.

 (B) Service: How made.
-Whenever a party is represented by an attorney of record, service shall be made upon such attorney unless service upon the party himself is ordered by the court.
+Whenever an attorney of record represents a party, service shall be made upon such attorney unless the court orders service upon the party himself.
 Service upon the attorney or party shall be made by delivering or mailing a copy of the papers to him at his last known address.

 (1) Delivery.
 Delivery of a copy within this rule means: